mbeveridge/Kurt_Bayesian-Statistics/README.md

 ### 19. From Hypothesis Testing to Parameter Estimation

+* by looking at a virtually continuous range of possible hypotheses, we can use the Bayes factor and posterior odds (a hypothesis test) as a form of parameter estimation! ...P.184

 #### Exercises

 **Q1.** *Our Bayes factor assumed that we were looking at H1: P(prize) = 0.5.
 This allowed us to derive a version of the beta distribution with an alpha of 1 and a beta of 1.
 Would it matter if we chose a different probability for H1?
 Assume H1: P(prize) = 0.24, then see if the resulting distribution, once normalized to sum to 1, is any different than the original hypothesis*